joshpxyne/deep-hyperedges/readme.md

 - DisGeNet disease genomics dataset: http://www.disgenet.org/downloads.
 Vertices are genes and hyperedges are diseases.
 Each disease is classified into one of 23 MeSH codes (if it has multiple, we randomly select one).
 - Meetups social networking dataset: https://www.kaggle.com/sirpunch/meetups-data-from-meetupcom.
 Vertices are members and hyperedges are meetup events.
 Each meetup event is classified into one of 36 types.
 We also experiment with combining the two largest--"Tech" and "Career & Business"--into one class and all others into another class to give a balanced dataset.
 - PubMed diabetes publication citation network dataset: https://linqs.soe.ucsc.edu/data.
 Vertices are papers and hyperedges are the cited works of a given paper.
 Again, a bit contrived, but there are more baselines to compare with since there's an underlying (directed) graph structure and a large body of work which studies deep learning on graphs.
 Each paper (and thus each hyperedge) is classified into one of three classes based on the type of diabetes it studies.

+Citation:
+'''
+Payne, Josh.
+"Deep hyperedges: a framework for transductive and inductive learning on hypergraphs." arXiv preprint arXiv:1910.02633 (2019).
+'''